armagankaratosun/armagankaratosun.github.io/_posts/2018-04-24-Hello-World.md

 ![God]({{site.baseurl}}/assets/img/god.jpg){:height="300px" width="500x"}

 Jokes aside, using Gentoo/Linux is **in fact** the sole reason why I become Linux System Administrator.
 I fell in love with it when I first saw the beauty in it, and I still do love it.
 But the thing is, not so many people sees what I see in Linux and this makes me sad.
-SO thats why I started this blog.
+Thats why I started this blog!

 In here, you can came across stuffs about;